EngineerBetter/engineerbetter-hugo/content/blog/concourse-up-renamed-to-control-tower.md

 ## Change is the only constant...

-You probably have noticed that Control-Tower has been through [exciting changes](http://www.engineerbetter.com/blog/concourse-up-gcp/) over the last few months, and this is another stepping stone in the development of our product.
+You probably have noticed that Control-Tower has been through [exciting changes](http://www.engineerbetter.com/blog/concourse-up-gcp/) over the last few months, and this is another stepping stone in the life of our product.
-As change is the only constant, this is something we embrace through this name change and continue developing our tool in an Agile fashion.
+We approach the development of Control-Tower in an Agile way, with various ambitions for our product; we embrace change, as it is the only constant..

+## What's new?

-Control-Tower also supports deployments using the latest version of Concourse [(5.0)](https://concourse-ci.org/download.html)
+- Excitingly, Control-Tower supports deployments using the latest version of Concourse that has been recently released [(5.0)](https://concourse-ci.org/download.html).

+- As well as AWS, Control-Tower supports deployments on GCP as of recently.
+We are now moving towards a more 'IaaS agnostic' product with the introduction of a new feature: an `--iaas` flag that requires users to choose between either IaaS that we currently support, for the sake of parity.

 ## What's next?

-Changing the name of our product means, and this project is still ongoing at the time of the publication of this post.
-Our team of engineers is working on ensuring a smooth transition from Concourse-Up to Control Tower, on all levels ().
+Changing the name of our product and this project is still ongoing at the time of the publication of this post.
+Our team of engineers is working on ensuring a smooth transition from Concourse-Up to Control Tower, on all levels (especially for a transitions from existing Concourse-Up deployment to Control-Tower)
 You will soon be able to use